Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.8.3
+- Bug fixes:
+  - Fixed an issue where a variable wouldn't get set during validation, making it impossible to continue (still experimenting with this)
+  - Fixed an issue where the popup window for installation sometimes showed NaN in the loading bar
+  - Fixed an issue where the popup window for installation sometimes wouldn't disappear when the bar was full
+  - Fixed an issue where the popup window for installation sometimes wouldn't disappear due to a status bug not letting SAMMI listen to that event from the window
+  - Fixed an issue where sando-helper.zip would not get destroyed upon extraction
+  - Fixed an issue where sando helper was not properly waiting for a connection from SAMMI before setting itself as ready (async issue)
+  - Fixed an issue where the websocket client on the bridge would duplicate when manually disconnecting and reconnecting the bridge

 # 2.8.2
 - Bug fixes:
   - Fixed an issue where the .sef asset unpacker was hardcoded to a testing string